isc-projects/stork/doc/overview.rst

 Stork is comprised of two components: ``Stork Server`` and ``Stork Agent``.

 ``Stork Agent`` is installed along with `Kea DHCP` or `BIND 9` and is able to interact directly with those services.
+There may be many agents deployed in a network, one per each machine.

 ``Stork Server`` is installed on a stand-alone machine.
 It connects to any indicated agents and indirectly (via those agents) interacts with